qball1809/App-Store/Developer.md

 If you are a developer, and you want to add your project or ideas to WebTools, then please contact the developers and a big thank you for your support and assistance!

-Please remember to check our [Issue List](https://github.com/ukdtom/WebTools.bundle/issues) first of all, so you can reference it when/if fixing an already outstanding issue.
+Please remember to check our list of [Issues](https://github.com/ukdtom/WebTools.bundle/issues) first of all, so you can reference an issue when/if fixing an already outstanding issue.

 Happy Plexing! :)